ingthusiast/esp8266_ifftAlarm/README.md

 ### Prerequisites

 To use this sketch the Arduino IDE (at least Ver.
 1.8.9) must be installed.
+To use the Arduino IDE with the NodeMCU, you have to install an additional board library.
+Add the URL http://arduino.esp8266.com/stable/package_esp8266com_index.json to the additional boardmanager-URL in the settings and install the 'esp8266' (by ESP8266 Community) package.

 In addition, at least the following libraries must be downloaded and available.
 - WiFi Built-In by Arduino (1.2.7)
 - WiFiManager by tzapu (version 0.14.0)